rsnikhil/RISCV_Piccolo_v1/README.md

 interconnect fabric, a memory controller, a memory model, a UART model, a system controller to load ELF files, etc.

-If you wish to synthesis the CPU by itself, and connect it to your own caches/memory, the verilog module `mkCPU.v` is the top-level module.
+If you wish to synthesize the CPU by itself, and connect it to your own caches/memory, the verilog module `mkCPU.v` is the top-level module.

 ----------------------------------------------------------------